 This didn’t surprise me because I’ve actually had multiple conversations similar to this one over the past few weeks.
 Appraisers, Real Estate Agents, Builders, and other lenders have all noticed a sudden drop in business.
-One Realtor compared what’s happening to the feeling you get on a Roller Coaster just as you reach the top and start to head back down.
+One Realtor compared what’s happening to the feeling you get on a Roller Coaster.
+The part just as you reach the top and start to head back down.

-Because of the Great Recession of 2008 a lot of people fear another major crash is imminent but I’m not convinced that’s what we’re seeing and these are the reasons why:
+Because of the Great Recession of 2008, a lot of people fear another major crash is imminent.
+However, I’m not convinced that’s what we’re seeing, these are the reasons why:

-- Quality of Lending – The last mortgage meltdown resulted primarily from risky lending practices by banks and consumers.
+The last mortgage meltdown was primarily a result of risky lending practices by banks and consumers.
 The Negative amortization and stated income loans used in widespread speculation created a fragile surge in business that ultimately crashed us.
 Lending practices for the past ten years have been pretty conservative and most people who’ve bought a home in the last decade could legitimately qualify to do so.